evanbruno617/Macroeconomic_Stock_Analysis/README.md

 https://developer.tdameritrade.com/

 ## Questions
-- How do macro economic factors such as inflation and interest rates  affect stock prices, and which industries does it affect the most?
+- How do macro economic factors such as inflation and interest rates affect stock prices?
+- Which industries does it affect the most?
 - Can you predict future stock prices using the stock’s price history?

 ## Team Communication Protocols and Availability